ShubhiJain67/learning/Redis.md

 They can be on same or differnet computers
 Can be configured as master slave

+Advantages
 Very good speed - Whole data is in primary memory hence exponentially fast, can perform `110000 SETs/ sec` an `81000 GETs/sec`
 Changes are asynchronously saved on the database Multiple values can be get and set in a single command to speed up communication.
 All operations are atomic hence ensuring that if 2 clients the redis server will receive the updated value
+- Allows storing KV Pairs > 512MB upto 1GB
+- Uses own hashing mechanism `Redis Hasing`
+- Offers Data Replicatioon - Runs on a master slave cache node.
+Slaves always listen to the master node.
+When ever th master node gets updated the slaves also get updated.
+It can update the slaves asynchronously as well.Thus can withstand failures.
+- Offers pub/sub messaging system
+-

 ### Some Commands
 ```